Edward Bartow: Professional associations and commissions

 As a member of the American Public Health Association, he was chairman of its laboratory section and supervised several editions of its Standard Methods of Water Analysis.
 Qualified through his consulting work, he became a member of the sanitary engineering division of American Society of Civil Engineers, served on its executive committee for five years and was its chairman for two years.

 Honors and awards

-Bartow received many honors including an honorary D.Sc. from Williams College in 1923.
+Bartow received many honors including the French Médaille d'honneur des épidémies in silver and an honorary D.Sc. from Williams College in 1923.
 Several societies honored him with life memberships.
 In 1971, he was inducted into the American Water Works Association Water Industry Hall of Fame.